TheLostHomeyAppRepositories/com.stromer.bike/replit.md

 **Technical Implementation:**
 - `checkAndResetBaselines(totalDistance)`: Detects period changes and updates baselines
 - `getWeekNumber(date)`: ISO week calculation for week boundary detection
-- Baselines stored in Homey app settings (persistent across restarts)
+- Baselines stored in **device settings** (per-bike isolation for multi-bike support)
 - All calculations use `Math.max(0, ...)` to prevent negative distances
+- Device settings UI in driver.compose.json for per-bike baseline configuration
+- App-level settings page updated to redirect users to device settings for baselines

 **Why Baselines Instead of API Statistics:**
 The Stromer API doesn't provide separate year/month/week/day statistics endpoints.
 The `/status` endpoint only returns current trip and total metrics.
 The baseline approach allows users to track historical statistics by: